The conformal cosmological potential

-As we discussed in previous Sections, these equations are conformally equivalent to Einstein equations with a self-interacting scalar field as the matter source \cite{B-C88}.
-In what follows we generalize this property of the $f(R)$ field equations in Weyl geometry.
-To this end, we define the metric $\widetilde{g}$ conformally related to $g$ with $f^{\prime}$ as the conformal factor.
-Taking into account that the Weyl vector transforms as
+which are conformally dynamically equivalent to Einstein equations with a self-interacting scalar field as shown earlier.
+We can generalize this result for the present case and note that the Weyl vector transforms as